binxiaoff/core/doc/technical/documentation.md

 Organization
 ------------
-It should be placed based on its target audience.
+It should be placed based on its target audience:

-The dev folder for technical documentation.
-The functionnal folder for external users.
+ - The technical folder for technical documentation
+ - The functional folder for external users and product documentation

-In both of these folder, if a documentation is specific for a product, put it in a folder named by the concerned product.
+In both of these folders, if a documentation is specific for a product, put it in a folder named by the concerned product.

 Diagrams
 --------
-We recommand but do not enforce the usage of [draw.io](https://draw.io) to generate the diagrams.
-We only require you to externalize any schema, diagrams or any kind of assets and import them in the file.
-Whatever the solution you choose, it must allow others to edit the diagram easely.
+Whatever the diagram tool you choose, the diagram, schema or any kind of assets must at least respect these requirements:
+ - it has to be externalized and imported in the documentation
+ - it has to be accessible to others to be able to easily edit it if necessary

+If you don't know what to use, see [draw.io](https://draw.io).